lupyuen/pinephone-nuttx/README.md

     .quad   0x480000              /* Image load offset from start of RAM */
 ```

+This means that our NuttX Image will be loaded at 0x4048 0000.

+I wonder if this Image Load Offset should have been 0x28 0000?
+(Instead of 0x48 0000)

 Remember that Ghidra (and the Arm Disassembly) says that our NuttX Image is actually loaded at 0x4028 0000.
 (Instead of 0x4048 0000)

-RAM Size and RAM Start are defined here...
+RAM Size and RAM Start are defined in the NuttX Configuration...

 https://github.com/lupyuen/incubator-nuttx/blob/pinephone/boards/arm64/qemu/qemu-a53/configs/nsh_smp/defconfig#L47-L48